WELCOME TO FAITH COMMUNITY NURSES INTERNATIONAL

 Aspiring Authors Artistic Space

-New Dates for 2024!
+Additional Dates for 2024!

 Venue: Zoom

-Time:11am to 1pm CT.
+Time: 11am to 1pm CT.

-We will meet on Zoom for two hours for the first three months of 2024.
-The dates are Sunday, January 28th, and Saturday, February 17th, and March 23rdfrom 11am to 1pm CT.
-An FCNI Board Member will host the space.
 There is no cost, but you will need to register.
 Please note: There are 3 sessions, each with an individual Zoom link, so please use this link register for the first session:

 Please have: